 For situations involving unspecified values, care should be taken not to depend on equality between potentially distinct values;

 For situations involving bounded errors, care should be taken to avoid the situation completely, by ensuring in other ways that all requirements for correct operation are satisfied before invoking an operation that might result in a bounded error.
-See the Ada Annex section Ada.3.28 on Initialization of Variables [LAV] for a discussion of uninitialized variables in Ada, a common cause of a bounded error.
+See the Ada Annex section on Initialization of Variables [LAV] for a discussion of uninitialized variables in Ada, a common cause of a bounded error.

-Ada.51 Undefined Behaviour [EWF]
+Ada.55 Undefined Behaviour [EWF]